 Home care Advice: Specific stretches for Gastrocnemius and Soleus to release tension on the specific tendon causing the pain.

-Logan’s Account: “During the first appointment with Raul, we discussed my injury history with particular focus on the long-term foot/toe injury that prevented me from running from May 2014 to around March 2016.
-Raul had some ideas on how to treat this and he also took some photos to show the extent of the swelling on my right foot.
+Logan?s Account: ?During the first appointment, we discussed my injury history with particular focus on the long-term foot/toe injury that prevented me from running from May 2014 to around March 2016.
+The Physiol had some ideas on how to treat this and he also took some photos to show the extent of the swelling on my right foot.
 He thought with treatment that the excess skin might become reabsorbed and my feet would end up similar sizes again.
-In the first session, Raul gave me a short massage on my upper calf.
-He also showed me some specific stretches to work on for next time to generally loosen my calf so that he could try to release the tension on the specific tendon that was causing pain.”
+In the first session, he gave me a short massage on my upper calf.
+He also showed me some specific stretches to work on for next time to generally loosen my calf so that he could try to release the tension on the specific tendon that was causing pain.?

 60mins Sports Massage 05/02/18

-Raul’s Account: “The tension on the calf muscles has improved due to the stretching he has been doing.
-Logan mentioned the pain has been slightly better as well.”
+Physiotherapist’s Account: ?The tension on the calf muscles has improved due to the stretching he has been doing.
+Logan mentioned the pain has been slightly better as well.?

 Treatment: Mobilisations on the right foot and toe and massage on all right lower leg and foot muscles, with special focus on the 1st toe flexors.

 Home Care Advice: Stretches for quads and hamstrings to help ease the tension further and ensure he was stretching other muscles correctly and targeting the right fibres.